 However, you might have a text box that contains a fill color which is being problematic.
-Fortunately the text box fill color is something that you can change, or even choose to remove completely.
+Fortunately, the text box fill color is something that you can change, or even choose to remove completely.
 Our guide below will show you where to find the text box fill color setting and remove the fill color from your selected text box entirely.

-How to Clear the Fill Color from a Text Box in Word 2013
+How to Clear the Fill Color from a Text Box in Word 2013 (Guide with Pictures)

 The steps in this article assume that you have a text box in your Word document, and that the text box has a fill color that you don’t want.
 We will be focusing specifically on removing a fill color in Word 2013, but you will have the option of changing to a different fill color if you prefer.
 Additionally, note that there is a difference between “No Fill” and a white fill.